-You will be provided with an approval or denial of this Application within ninety (90) days of receipt by [Utility Name].
+The company will provide notice of approval or denial within thirty (30) days of receipt by [Utility Name] for Customer-Generators of ten kilowatts (10 kW) or less and within ninety (90) days of receipt by [Utility Name] for Customer-Generators of greater than ten kilowatts (10 kW).
 If this Application is denied, you will be provided with the reason(s) for the denial.
 If this Application is approved and signed by both you and [Utility Name], it shall become a binding contract and shall govern your relationship with [Utility Name].